maggick/maggick.github.io/content/2015_01_building_cmus_on_cygwin.md

     sed -i '/-fforce-mem/d' configure

-we need to restart the 3 basic commands:
+We need to redo the 3 basics commands:

     ./configure
     make